Arturo Frondizi: Relations with other Latin American nations

-Europe
+Relations with Europe

 Throughout the year 1960, President Frondizi carried out a European tour in which he visited Italy, The Vatican, Switzerland, France, Belgium, Germany, Holland, Great Britain and Spain.

-Frondizi arrived in Rome where he was received by the President of the Italian Republic Giovanni Gronchi.
-The Argentine president included a short stay in the city of his ancestors: Gubbio.
-Frondizi visited the pontiff John XXIII in a private audience that, later, was shared by other members of the Argentine delegation.
-The Pope stated that the Argentina, born Catholic, sought to bring to the world a message of peace in which the values of the spirit will illuminate understanding among men.
+Frondizi arrived in Rome, where he was received by the President of the Italian Republic Giovanni Gronchi.
+The Argentine president stayed briefly in Gubbio, the city of his ancestors and visited John XXIII in a private audience that, later, was shared by other members of the Argentine delegation.
+The Pope stated that the Argentine, born Catholic, sought to bring to the world a message of peace in which the values of the spirit will illuminate understanding among men.

-Frondizi visited Bern.
-Although the Swiss country did not maintain an intense movement trade with Argentina, however it was an opportunity to do business with Swiss industrialists.
-The Argentine president was received by Max Petitpierre, president of the Confederación, who hailed him as "the rebuilder of the economic stability of Argentina, the new liberal line that you adopted for the new Argentine economy has won the sympathy and trust of our authorities and those who support commercial relations with your country ".
+Frondizi then visited Bern.
+Although the Swiss country did not maintain significant trade with Argentina, he used the opportunity to establish relations with Swiss industrialists.
+The Argentine president was received by Max Petitpierre, president of the Confederación, who hailed him as "the rebuilder of the economic stability of Argentina, the new liberal line that you adopted for the new Argentine economy has won the sympathy and trust of our authorities and those who support commercial relations with your country".

-Frondizi arrived in France with knowledge of the discrepancy between the two countries in the United Nations Assembly, on Algeria.
-In the first interview between Frondizi and de Gaulle, he received him with his hand raised and a question: "How has your country voted in the United Nations against France?"
-Frondizi will responded: "my country cannot stop showing solidarity with the peoples who fight for theirself-determination ", and added" we learned it from the influence of the French Revolution ".
+Frondizi next arrived in France with knowledge of the disagreement between the two countries in the United Nations Assembly on Algeria.
+In Frondizi's first meeting with de Gaulle, de Gaulle received him with his hand raised and a question: "How has your country voted in the United Nations against France?"
+Frondizi responded: "My country cannot stop showing solidarity with the peoples who fight for their self-determination" and added "we learned it from the influence of the French Revolution".